suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Make a subfolder "fuze"

 Download BmlFuzDecode.exe to the folder "fuze" from https://www.nexusmods.com/skyrim/mods/73100/ (download BmlFuzTools and extract the zip file.
 Copy *.exe files to "fuze" folder).
-Download xWMAEncode.exe to the folder "xWMAEncode" from https://www.nexusmods.com/skyrim/mods/32075/?tab=files and extract to folder "xWMAEncode".
+Download xWMAEncode.exe to the folder "xWMAEncode" from https://www.nexusmods.com/skyrim/mods/32075/?tab=files or https://www.microsoft.com/en-ca/download/details.aspx?id=6812 and extract to folder "xWMAEncode".
 Download ffmpeg static compiled for Windows to "ffmpeg" from https://ffmpeg.org/download.html#build-windows and extract to folder "ffmpeg". (*)

 (*) Inside the "ffmpeg" folder, there needs to be a "bin" folder (so, ..\ffmpeg\bin) where you put the ffmpeg.exe file.